Alycia Parks

-Alycia Marlene Parks (born December 31, 2000) is an American tennis player.

-She has career-high WTA rankings of world No. 50 in singles achieved on February 27, 2023 and No. 43 in doubles, achieved on February 13, 2023.
+Alycia Michelle Parks (born December 31, 2000) is an American professional tennis player.
+She has a career-high WTA singles ranking of No. 40, achieved 14 August 2023, and a career-high doubles ranking of world No. 27, set on 11 September 2023.
+Parks has won one singles title and two doubles titles on the WTA Tour, including a WTA 1000 doubles title at the 2023 Western & Southern Open.
+She has also won five singles titles and three doubles titles on the WTA Challenger Tour.

 Career

-2021: WTA Tour & Grand Slam debut, fastest serve record
+2021: WTA Tour & major debuts, fastest serve record

 She made her WTA Tour main-draw debut at the 2021 MUSC Health Open in Charleston, having made it through qualifying as an alternate.
 She defeated qualifier Grace Min in the first round, before losing to top seed Ons Jabeur in the second.

 In her first-round match at the US Open, she tied the record by Venus Williams for the fastest serve by a woman that the tournament had ever recorded (129 mph).

-2022: Breakthrough, top-10 win & first doubles title, top 75
+2022: Breakthrough, first top-10 win & doubles title, top 75

 In 2022, she made her sixth career main-draw appearance advancing to the second round of the German Open in Berlin as a qualifier.
 As a result, she climbed to a career-high, up 34 spots from 169 to No. 135, on 20 June 2022.

 Ranked No. 144 at the Ostrava Open, she defeated as a qualifier former world No. 1, Karolína Plíšková, for her first top-20 win and followed that by defeating world No. 7 and fourth seed, Maria Sakkari, for her first top-10 win to reach her first ever WTA quarterfinal.
 At the same tournament in doubles, she won her maiden WTA Tour title, partnering Caty McNally.
-As a result, she made her top 125 debut in singles and top 100 debut in doubles, at No. 79 on 10 October 2022.

-In December, she reached the top 75 in singles and top 60 in doubles following two back-to-back WTA 125 singles titles and one in doubles.
+In December, Parks won back-to-back WTA Challenger singles titles in Andorrà and Angers, the latter of which she also claimed the doubles title at alongside Zhang Shuai.
+As a result of these successes, she reached the top 75 in singles and top 60 in doubles.